Glossary

 ε∙m=-1,

-Price optimization using price elasticities in a portfolio, for example in a good-better-best offer, where prices and sales between products interact, is much more difficult.
-In most cases, no analytical solution is easily available.
-Because a share of the sales that are lost if the price of one product is increased will stay within the portfolio, prices in a portfolio can be higher than if products are optimized individually.
+In most cases, an analytical solution is only sometimes available.
+Because a share of the lost sales if one product's price increases will stay within the portfolio, prices in a portfolio can be higher than if products are optimized individually.
 Therefore, in a portfolio

 ε∙m≤-1